A Bill to Establish More Specific Lane and Yield Regulations

 Vehicles turning left into oncoming traffic must yield the right-of-way to the oncoming traffic unless indicated by a green arrow pointing left.
 An amber flashing arrow pointing left indicates the requirement to yield.
 They may not have the back of their vehicle past the end of the crosswalk (or where there is no crosswalk present, the end of the stop line or pavement) until the crossing is clear for the turn (see this image: Screenshot by Lightshot this is the furthest you can go if opposing traffic is flowing, as also shown by the guidelines on the road as stated in Section 2j).
 Vehicles turning right must speedily turn if the traffic light switches to amber or red, and are exempt from red light laws (as defined in A Bill to Redefine Running a Red Light) up to 2 seconds after the light turns red, however they must yield the right-of-way to any obstructions.

 Vehicles must yield to traffic and pedestrians if a yield sign is present (an inverted triangle with a red outline).

-At crossings with no stop signs or yield signs (or at a crossing with an all-way stop sign configuration), the first vehicle stopping at the crossing gets the right-of-way.
+At crossings with no stop signs or yield signs, the first vehicle stopping at the crossing gets the right-of-way.
 If there is any confusion or if numerous vehicles have stopped at the same time, vehicles coming from the right get priority over vehicles from the left.